-Chromebooks have been increasing in sales, mostly due to their inexpensive price, app ecosystem and running a linux-driven Chrome OS, they make running a computer much simpler than their windowss and mac counterpart, plus they are free!
-Some users may want to install a full linux OS like ubuntu, in this article we’re going to show you how to install ubuntu on your chromebook using the Crouton (Chromium OS Universal Chroot Enviroment), they are an easy to use chroot generator, they currently support Ubuntu and Debian, after we’re finished, you’ll be able to switch between your two operating systems without even restarting your chromebook!
+The popularity of Chromebooks has been steadily climbing, primarily due to their affordable pricing, comprehensive app ecosystem, and user-friendly, Linux-driven Chrome OS.
+These features make using a computer significantly easier than using their Windows and Mac counterparts—not to mention, they’re free!
+Some users may wish to install a full Linux OS, such as Ubuntu.
+In this article, we’re going to guide you on how to install Ubuntu on your Chromebook with the help of Crouton (Chromium OS Universal Chroot Environment).
+This easy-to-use chroot generator currently supports both Ubuntu and Debian.
+Once we’re done, you’ll be able to switch between your two operating systems without even having to restart your Chromebook!

 What you’ll need:

-We’ll first start by backing up your data, since most of your data is synced to your google account then you’ll only need to make a backup of your “Download” folder, once you’re done its probably best to make a backup of your ChromeOS in your USB, this is just a security measure in case something goes wrong in the installation, go to the Chrome web store and install the Chromebook recovery utility, after it installs enter the model number of your chromebook, insert the USB drive and follow the instructions.
+We’ll start by backing up your data.
+Since most of your data is synced to your Google account, you’ll only need to make a backup of your ‘Download‘ folder.
+Once you’re done, it’s probably best to make a backup of your ChromeOS on your USB.
+This is just a security measure in case something goes wrong during the installation.
+Go to the Chrome Web Store and install the Chromebook recovery utility.
+After it installs, enter the model number of your Chromebook, insert the USB drive, and follow the instructions.

 After you chromebook reboots, open your chromebook and go to this link , this will download Crouton to your chromebook, next open the terminal by hitting Alt+Ctrl+t , and type “shell” and press enter, now to install ubuntu you will need to type this into your shell

-This will download ubuntu for you, so depending on your BroadBand speed this might take a few minutes or a while, once the install finishes Crouton will ask you to enter your username and password, these will be used to perform adminsitrative tasks.
-Now you can run Plasma by typing in your command shell: sudo startkde
+This will download Ubuntu for you.
+The duration might vary depending on your broadband speed and could take anywhere from a few minutes to a while.
+Once the installation finishes, Crouton will prompt you to enter your username and password.
+These will be used to perform administrative tasks.
+Now, you can run Plasma by typing in your command shell: sudo startkde.

-This ubuntu installation is a minimal installation and won’t come with a lot of applications but you can easily install any application like chrome browser, VLC using your command line, if you don’t know how you can search on google for the command line script of your desired program.
+This Ubuntu installation is a minimal one and won’t come with many applications.
+However, you can easily install any application, such as Chrome browser or VLC, using your command line.
+If you’re unsure of how to do this, you can search on Google for the command line script of your desired program.
 For example, this is how you would do it for Chrome.

-You can now switch between chrome OS and your ubuntu installation, use Alt+Ctrl+Shift+Back to go to chrome OS and the same combination but with Front instead of Back to return to Ubuntu from chrome, when you log out of KDE you can start another session by typing in: sudo startkde in your command prompt.
+You can now switch between Chrome OS and your Ubuntu installation.
+Use Alt+Ctrl+Shift+Back to go to Chrome OS, and the same combination but with ‘Front‘ instead of ‘Back‘ to return to Ubuntu from Chrome.
+When you log out of KDE, you can start another session by typing ‘sudo startkde’ into your command prompt.